Caesar Uyesaka Stadium – UC Santa Barbara Gauchos

 The parking is a bit confusing as there is a single meter among a large parking lot outside of the stadium.
 It’s easy to miss the sign stating that fans need a permit to park and it seems that the cost varies from day to day.
 It seems that parking is actually higher on weekdays with the influx of students, but the fee on the Saturday that I was there was merely $3.

-The restroom options were limited to three portable toilets down the first base side.
-Due to the small size of the crowd, accessing them was never a difficulty, but you would like to see a more permanent option for a Division I program.
+The restroom options are limited to three portable toilets down the first base side.
+Due to the small size of the crowd, accessing them is never a difficulty, but you would like to see a more permanent option for a Division I program.

 Fans of the Gauchos can see their team play for just $7 per ticket and just $4 for youth/senior tickets.
 There are a variety of package deals that provide incentive to buy more, including season tickets for just $75.
 The season tickets are a great option because fans get 27 games and a $25 credit towards UCSB merchandise.
 There is also a great program for fans with younger children known as the “GKids.”
 A small fee gets the children a tshirt, coloring book, and free admission to most sporting events.